Skip to content

 See Tailwind integration.

-For prototyping or static hosts, you can load mountly directly:
+For prototyping or static hosts, load mountly directly:

 <script type="module">